MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-get-started.md

 While [performance efficiency](/azure/architecture/framework/scalability/) and [cost optimization](/azure/architecture/framework/cost/) are areas of strong focus for designing sustainable workloads, the other pillars of the Well-Architected Framework are equally important when building long-term sustainable workloads on Azure.

-- [Security](/azure/architecture/framework/security/): how the security appliances in a workload is optimized and designed to auto-scale will have an impact on the environment.
+- [Security](/azure/architecture/framework/security/): how the security appliances in a workload are optimized and designed to auto-scale will have an impact on the environment.
 - [Reliability](/azure/architecture/framework/resiliency/): designing reliable workloads that meet sustainability guidelines from the Green Software Foundation can greatly reduce the workloads' carbon and electricity footprint.
 - [Operational Excellence](/azure/architecture/framework/devops/): how a workload is able to effectively respond to operational issues can ultimately reduce carbon emissions.